The Bible says in Psalms 68:1-2, “Let God

 happen in your life if you learn to look to the Lord for strength and help.

-The Bible says in Psalms 68:29-31, “Because of
+The Bible says in Psalm 68:29-31, “Because of

 thy temple at Jerusalem shall kings bring presents unto thee.[30]
+Rebuke

-the people, till every one submit himself with pieces of silver: scatter thou
+people, till every one submit himself with pieces of silver: scatter thou the

-the people that delight in war.[31]
+people that delight in war.[31]
 Princes shall come out of Egypt;

 Ethiopia shall soon stretch out her hands unto God.”